YJDoc2/The-Transpiler-Project/project.md

 use stack to parser nested fncall, revamp the expression and remove unneccessary fns <br />

 setup and use Valgrind to check and remove memory leaks;
+Commment Document and refactor code
 Parse Function...all kind...(?)(What did I meant by this ???)(I guess includeing built in and inbuilt C functions...)<br/>

-make header file generating function , gnerate header file after successful code compiling.<br />
+make header file generating function , gnerate header file after successful code compiling.(Should move this to stage 4?)<br />

 ## Stage 4